-The unexpected finding of low cholesterol or low LDL cholesterol in a patient not taking a lipid-lowering drug should prompt a diagnostic evaluation, including measurements of AST, ALT, and thyroid-stimulating hormone; a negative evaluation suggests a possible primary cause.
+The unexpected finding of low cholesterol or low LDL cholesterol in a patient not taking a lipid-lowering drug should prompt a diagnostic evaluation, including measurements of AST (aspartate aminotransferase), ALT (alanine aminotransferase), and thyroid-stimulating hormone; a negative evaluation suggests a possible primary cause.

 There are 3 primary disorders in which single or multiple genetic mutations result in underproduction or increased clearance of LDL.

-Treatment is with high doses (100 to 300 mg/kg once/day) of vitamin E with supplementation of dietary fat and other fat-soluble vitamins.
-The prognosis is poor.
+Treatment is with high doses (100 to 300 mg/kg once a day) of vitamin E with supplementation of dietary fat and other fat-soluble vitamins.
+The prognosis is often poor.